demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ; ...
 ```

-When we test drive the application by reloading the application in the REPL and putting the following the XML messages in the IBM MQ, we'll get the respective notification in the Slack.
+When we test drive the app by reloading the application in the REPL and putting the following the XML messages in the IBM MQ, we'll get the respective notification in the Slack.

 ```xml
 <EXTNChannelList>